mgmacleod/context-mechanics/logs/project-clarification/general-introduction.md

 ### The AI Collaboration Imperative

-As AI capabilities advance, effective human-AI cognitive coordination becomes essential for:
+As AI capabilities advance, effective human-AI coordination becomes essential for:
 - **Complex Problem Solving**: Challenges requiring both human insight and AI processing capabilities
 - **Creative and Strategic Work**: Domains where enhanced outcomes and novel approaches are primary goals
 - **Research and Analysis**: Systematic investigation of complex domains and datasets